 - Demonstrated commitment to equity, diversity, inclusiveness, and anti-racism.

-Responsibilities: The successful candidate will teach 9 – 15 credits each semester.
-Primarily, this will be in the first-year writing program, the Blugold Seminar in Critical Reading and Writing (http://www.uwec.edu/blugoldseminar/index.htm).
-The assignment will include face-to-face delivery of the Blugold Seminar to students on the Eau Claire campus or via interactive television to regional high school students enrolled in dual-credit option programs.
-Depending on program need, the candidate may also teach selected English courses aligned with UW-Eau Claire’s liberal education program.
+The successful candidate will teach 12 credits each semester.
+The candidate will teach introductory courses in English and writing based on student/program needs and selected upper-level English courses in accordance with the candidate’s specialization.
+A primary duty will be participation in the first-year writing program, the Blugold Seminar in Critical Reading and Writing (https://www.uwec.edu/academics/blugold-seminar/).
+The assignment may include face-to-face delivery of the Blugold Seminar to students on the Eau Claire campus or via interactive television to regional high school students enrolled in dual-credit option programs.

 University and the Community: The University of Wisconsin-Eau Claire promotes diversity and inclusiveness, stewardship and sustainability, leadership and innovation.
 UW-Eau Claire is consistently rated as one of the top public regional universities in the Midwest and enjoys a national reputation for excellence in liberal education, faculty-undergraduate research, and study abroad.
-The Barron County campus, located in Rice Lake, Wisconsin, serves as a branch campus of UW-Eau Claire, and contributes to these distinctions in its primary role as an access campus for first- and second-year students.
+The Barron County campus, located in Rice Lake, Wisconsin, serves as a branch campus of UW-Eau Claire, and contributes to these distinctions through its commitment to teaching, interdisciplinarity, and access for first- and second-year students.

 Located in the heart of beautiful Northwest Wisconsin, Rice Lake has a population of just under 10,000 and represents the commercial center for Barron County.
 Rice Lake and the surrounding countryside feature scenic rivers, lakes, parks, and bike trails, and a vibrant arts community.
-Eau Claire, located 50 miles south of Rice Lake, is the home to UW-Eau Claire and to major retail, cultural, and health care organizations for the region.
+Eau Claire, located 50 miles south of Rice Lake, is the home of the main campus of UW-Eau Claire and to major retail, cultural, and health care organizations for the region.
 Rice Lake is also approximately 90 miles from Minneapolis-St. Paul, which additionally offers world-class theater, symphony and chamber orchestras, opera, and major league sports.

-In addition, one confidential letter of recommendation that specifically addresses your teaching abilities will need to be sent to Sue Kleusch at email@example.com.
-Please indicate “Writ Lecturer– Last Name, First Name” in the subject line.
+- In addition, one confidential letter of recommendation that specifically addresses your teaching abilities will need to be sent to Susan Kleusch at email@example.com.
+Please indicate “English and Writing Assistant Professor– Last Name, First Name” in the subject line.

-To ensure priority consideration, completed applications must be received no later than 11:59 pm on March 28, 2020; however, screening will continue until position is filled
+To ensure priority consideration, completed applications must be received no later than 11:59 pm on October 15, 2021; however, screening will continue until position is filled.

 The University reserves the right to contact additional references with notice given to the candidates at an appropriate time in the process.
 Employment will require a background check.
 Employment will also require you and your references to answer questions regarding past conduct related to sexual violence and sexual harassment.